keithsharp/VacuumTest/README.md

 This is a pair of apps I put together quickly to test an [idea](https://hachyderm.io/@groue/112524440062602440) posted by [Gwendal Roué](https://hachyderm.io/@groue).

-The idea is that I want to create a macOS app that allows me to prepare data in the form of a SwiftData datastore that I can then include in bundle of the iOS app that I plan to distribute on the AppStore.
-[Paul Hudson noted how to do this](https://www.hackingwithswift.com/quick-start/swiftdata/how-to-pre-populate-an-app-with-an-existing-swiftdata-database), and that because SwiftData uses Write Ahead Logging (WAL) you need to use Core Data in your macOS app to prepare your datastore.
-However, this painful due to the challenges in using complex Swift types like structs, enums, and collections, in Core Data that will then be used in SwiftData.
+The idea is that I want to create a macOS app that allows me to prepare data in the form of a SwiftData database that I can then include in bundle of the iOS app that I plan to distribute on the AppStore.
+[Paul Hudson noted how to do this](https://www.hackingwithswift.com/quick-start/swiftdata/how-to-pre-populate-an-app-with-an-existing-swiftdata-database), and that because SwiftData uses Write Ahead Logging (WAL) you need to use Core Data in your macOS app to prepare your database.
+However, this painful due to the challenges in using complex Swift types like structs, enums, and collections, in a Core Data database that will then be used in SwiftData.

-**Unfortunately the approach doesn't seem to work, though open an issue if it's a problem in my code.
-Hopefully Apple will give us a solution for this use case at WWDC24 in June.**
+**With this setup you can stay in SwiftData in both the macOS app used for creating data and the iOS app that consumes the data!
+The downside is you need to perform a simple command line step to convert the database**

 # Instructions
 1. Clone the repo and then open in Xcode.